-For the BF measurements of SL decays, we use the same double-tag technique of Refs~\cite{bes3-Ds2pnbar,bes3-Ds2a0enu,bes3-Ds2f0enu}.
-Our measurements are performed based on $e^+e^-$ collision data corresponding to an integrated luminosity of 7.33~fb$^{-1}$ collected with the BESIII detector at $E_{\rm CM}=4.128 - 4.226$~GeV~\cite{material}.
+\papersection{BESIII experiment and data samples} For the BF measurements of semileptonic decays, we use the same tag technique of Refs~\cite{bes3-Ds2Kenu,bes3-Ds2a0enu,bes3-Ds2f0enu} with additional detail contained in Appendix~A. Our measurements are performed based on $e^+e^-$ collision data corresponding to an integrated luminosity of 7.33~fb$^{-1}$ collected with the BESIII detector at $E_{\rm CM}=4.128 - 4.226$~GeV~\cite{material}.
 Details about the BESIII detector design and performance are provided in Refs.~\cite{BESIII1,BESIII2,BESIII3}.

 Simulated data samples produced with a {\sc geant4}-based~\cite{GEANT4} Monte Carlo (MC) package, which includes the geometric description of the BESIII detector~\cite{BESIII4} and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
-The simulation models the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{KKMC}.
-The inclusive MC sample includes the production of open-charm processes, the ISR production of vector charmonium(-like) states, and the continuum processes incorporated in {\sc kkmc}~\cite{KKMC}.
-All particle decays are modelled with {\sc evtgen}~\cite{EVTGEN} using BFs either taken from the Particle Data Group~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{LUNDCHARM}.
+The simulation models the beam energy spread and initial state radiation in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{KKMC}.
+The inclusive MC sample includes the production of open-charm processes, the initial state radiation production of vector charmonium(-like) states, and the continuum processes incorporated in {\sc kkmc}~\cite{KKMC}.
+All particle decays are modeled with {\sc evtgen}~\cite{EVTGEN} using BFs either taken from the Particle Data Group~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{LUNDCHARM}.
 Final state radiation from charged final state particles is incorporated using the {\sc photos} package~\cite{PHOTOS}.
 The signal detection efficiencies and signal shapes are obtained from the signal MC samples, in which the $D_{s}^{-}$ decays inclusively to all known decay channels and the signal $D_{s}^{+}$ decays to $\pi^{+}\pi^{-}e^{+}\nu_{e}$ with the $S$-wave contribution simulated according to previous measurements~\cite{bes3-Dp2kpienu,bes3-D2f0enu}.
 The amplitudes for the $f_{0}(980)$ is modeled by the Flatt\'e formula with its parameters fixed to the BESII measurement~\cite{bes2f980}.